opennode/cookiecutter-waldur-plugin/README.rst

 You will be prompted to enter values of some variables.
 Note, that in brackets will be suggested default values.

-- plugin_name - name of the plugin.
+- plugin_name - name of the plugin. i.e. `SugarCRM`
-  **Important!
-It should start with word NodeConductor** i.e. `NodeConductor SugarCRM`
 - plugin_repo - name of the plugin's repository. i.e. `nodeconductor-sugarcrm`
 - plugin_source - name of the directory inside **src** folder. i.e. `nodeconductor_sugarcrm`
 - plugin_extension_class - name of the class inside **extension.py** file i.e. `SugarCRMExtension`